uttam-kumar11/UPI-Fraud-Detection-System/README.md

 UPI Sentinel: Real-Time UPI Fraud Detection System
 A real-time desktop dashboard that simulates a stream of UPI transactions and uses an anomaly detection model to identify and flag potentially fraudulent activity.
-This project was built as a final year project for my Data Science degree at UEM Jaipur.

 🌟 Key Features
 Live Simulation: Simulates a real-time feed of UPI transactions, providing a dynamic environment for fraud detection.